Travis024/CSCI-3308-NEW-Project-Code/README.md

 2. $ pip install flask

 Install other dependencies
-1. pip install Flask-SQLAlchemy
+1. Cd into directory
-2. pip install psycopg2
+2. activate your virtualenv.
-3. pip install Flask-Migrate==1.8.0
+3. run: pip install -r requirements.txt in your shell.

 Resources